-So perhaps you avoid caffeine and/or coffee because of the jitters, the increased heart rate and feelings of anxiety.
+So perhaps you avoid caffeine and/or coffee because of the jitters, the increased heart rate and feelings of nervousness.
 Maybe right now, in your current relationship with coffee, you want something more.
 You expect something more.

 Sure, maybe you’ve accepted the coffee at work tastes terrible.
 Maybe its bearable after three packets of sugar and a few splashes of cream.
 But it does owe you more.

 What if I told you there was a scientifically proven, cost-effective way to make coffee work harder for you?
-What if you could reduce the jitters and anxiety from coffee, but also amplify the good side effects of caffeine?
+What if you could reduce the jitters and nervousness from coffee, but also amplify the good side effects of caffeine?